In-Year applications can be submitted for children of school age requiring admission to a new school.

 If you have moved to the area or are moving to a new address within Reading and would like your child to attend a new school you must make sure you provide the appropriate evidence.
 Please refer to the In-Year Admissions Guide.

-If your child is new to the country, please make sure you read the In-Year Admissions Guide to check your eligibility to apply.
+If your child is new to the country, please make sure you read the In-Year Admissions Guide and guidance for applications for overseas children to check your eligibility to apply.
 Please also read the latest guidance from the Department for Education.
 If you do not provide the necessary evidence with your application there is likely to be a delay in processing your application.

 If you are moving out of Reading or want to change your child’s school to one outside Reading, you should apply to that local authority and let your child’s current school know.